Entire functions with Cantor bouquet Julia sets: Characterisation of criniferous disjoint-type functions

 \begin{lem} Suppose that $V$ is an unbounded Jordan domain, with real parts bounded from below but unbounded from above, and such that $\overline{V}$ is disjoint from its $2\pi i \Z$-translates.

 Let $K\subset V$ be a compact connected set, and let $\alpha\subset V$ be a curve that connects a left-most point $z_0$ of $\partial V$ to $\infty$.
-Then there is a subpiece $\alpha_0$ of $\alpha$ such that, for every $z\in K$, $\alpha_0$ intersects the vertical segment $I_z \defeq z + [-2\pi i,2\pi i]$, and conversely, for every $z\in \alpha_0$, $I_z$ intersects $K$. \end{lem} \begin{remark} The claim is trivial if the imaginary parts of any two points in $V$ that belong to the same vertical line differ by less than $2\pi$.
-We note that there exist domains $V$ that do not have this property and yet satisfy the hypotheses of the lemma; compare~\cite[Figure~1]{lasse_questionErem}. \end{remark} \begin{proof} We use the following fact~\cite[Corollary~5.4]{lasse_arclike}: For every $z\in V$, the curve $\alpha$ crosses $I_z$ an odd number of times.
+Then there is a compact sub-piece $\alpha_0$ of $\alpha$ such that, for every $z\in K$, $\alpha_0$ intersects the vertical segment $I_z \defeq z + [-2\pi i,2\pi i]$, and conversely, for every $z\in \alpha_0$, $I_z$ intersects $K$. \end{lem} \begin{remark} The claim is trivial if the imaginary parts of any two points in $V$ that belong to the same vertical line differ by less than $2\pi$.
+We note that there exist domains $V$ that do not have this property and yet satisfy the hypotheses of the lemma; compare~\cite[Figure~1]{lasse_questionErem}. \end{remark} \begin{proof} We use the following fact~\cite[Corollary~5.4]{lasse_arclike}: There is an odd number $n$ such that every curve connecting $z_0$ to $\infty$ in $V$ intersects $I_z$ at least $n$ times.
 In particular, $\alpha\cap I_z\neq \emptyset$.

 Now let $a$ and $b$ be a left-most and a right-most point of $K$, respectively.
-If $\re a = \re b$, then $K$ is a vertical line segment (of length less than $2\pi$), and we may choose $\alpha_0$ to be a degenerate piece consisting of a single point of $\alpha\cap I_z$, where $z\in K$.
+If $\re a = \re b$, then $K$ is a vertical line segment (of length less than $2\pi$), and we may choose $\alpha_0$ to be a degenerate sub-piece consisting of a single point of $\alpha\cap I_z$, where $z\in K$.

 Now suppose $\re a < \re b$.
 Consider the set

 Clearly, if $z$ belongs to a bounded connected component of $\C\setminus A$, then $I_z\cap A\neq \emptyset$.
 We claim that the points of $\C\setminus A$ that are close and to the right of $I_a$ belong to such a bounded connected component.
 More precisely, let $z\in V\cap I_a$ and let $\eps<\re b - \re a$ be small enough such that Then we claim that $A$ separates $H_{\eps}(z)$ from $a-1$, and hence from infinity.
 Indeed, consider the compact connected subset of the Riemann sphere given by